 · A majority of teens (53%) spend at least 3 hours a day online, with most of this socializing (86%) taking place at home.

 “This first-hand account of what teens are experiencing online is a powerful wake up call to the pervasiveness of cyberbullying and its potential damaging effects,” said Marissa Shorenstein, New York State President of AT&T. “The results show that awareness of cyberbullying is high, and more education is needed to help teens make better online choices.
 By better understanding the extent of the issue, AT&T and the Tyler Clementi Foundation hope to help teens and parents more safely navigate a connected world.”

-To help that navigation, AT&T created Digital You.
+To help that navigation, AT&T created Digital You last year.
 It’s a comprehensive program offering tools, tips, apps, guidance and community education events for people of all ages and levels of online experience.
 It provides education about using the Internet for a positive and safe outcome.